simplesamlphp/simplesamlphp/docs/simplesamlphp-maintenance.md

 and override the methods needed to change the backend used.
 This class **must** also be located in the `src/MetadataStore/` directory of your custom module.

-Bear in mind that **your class name must follow the PSR-0 autoloading standard**.
-This means it needs to be named in a particular way, with the use of namespaces being the preferred convention.
+Bear in mind that **your class name must follow the PSR-4 autoloading standard**.
+This means it needs to be properly namespaced.
 For example, if your module is named `mymodule` and your class is named `MyMetadataHandler`, you should define it like this:

 ```php
 <?php